dstoichev/Cubemap-splitter/README.md

 A series of VR Cubemap JPEG files is OPEN in Photoshop.

-When we work stereoscopic Cubemaps we have two collections of six squares, for the left and the right eye respectively.
+When we work with stereoscopic Cubemaps we have two collections of six squares, for the left and the right eye respectively.
-When we work monoscopic Cubemaps we have one collection of six squares, for the left eye only.
+When we work with monoscopic Cubemaps we have one collection of six squares, for the left eye only.

 We need each collection sliced into its building squares.
 The squares which need it must be flipped horizontally or vertically.
 The groups of JPEG images must be saved into separate folders for the right and the left eye.